owainlewis/daenerys/README.md

 This is a command line application that converts JSON documents into executable HTTP requests.

+It lets you store complex API calls as simple JSON files.
+You might use it for testing APIs or automating HTTP calls.

 It is heavily inspired by the Chrome Postman extension

 ## Example